Restream/reindexer-py/README.md

 #### Attributes:
-    api (module): An API module loaded dynamically for Reindexer calls rx (int): A memory pointer to Reindexer instance err_code (int): The API error code
+    api (module): An API module loaded dynamically for Reindexer calls rx (int): A memory pointer to the Reindexer instance err_code (int): The API error code
     err_msg (string): The API error message